 3. Avoid sugary drinks

 Another thing to be cognizant of when it comes to sugar is drinks.
 You can end up drinking around half of your daily calorie allowance with just two glasses of Coke!
 Soft drinks, instant beverages and fruit juice cartons are loaded with sugar and can often cause your blood glucose to rise.
 Apart from good old water, you can swap your sugary drinks with unsweetened tea and coffee, Green tea, clear soups,tender coconut water or plain soda.
 Try and avoid artificial sweeteners like Sugarfree, Stevia, Equal or foods specially labelled as “ Diabetic”.
 It’s advisable to check the labels.
+Consuming too much sugar will result in damage to your teeth, making it even more essential for you to visit your dentist Milltown for treatment.

 How to eat